stackpilotphd/TR-TRP/README.md

 Together with the included source code, configuration files, and complete instance archives, these results support reproducibility and further computational experimentation.

-## Citation

-The manuscript associated with this repository has been **submitted for peer review and is not yet published**.

-Citation metadata will be provided in [`CITATION.cff`](CITATION.cff) when the manuscript is accepted or published.

 ## License